W&M Alums Talk About Their Health Policy Careers

 On Monday, September 28, the Schroeder Center for Health Policy hosted a virtual panel for 30 students interested in pursuing a health policy career.
 The panel focused on helping students understand what a career in health policy can look like and the best ways to pursue it.
 Jennifer Mellor, Director of the Schroeder Center and Professor of Economics, moderated the discussion with William & Mary alum panelists Rachel Becker, McKinley Saunders, Ashley Gray, and Will Bleser.

-Rachel Becker (’19, Government) works as Policy and Communications Advisor to the Secretary of Health & Human Services in the Virginia Governor’s Office, where she manages legislative work groups, including one on health insurance reform.
+Rachel Becker (’19, Government) works as Policy and Communications Advisor to the Secretary of Health & Human Resources in the Virginia Governor’s Office, where she manages legislative work groups, including one on health insurance reform.

 McKinley Saunders (’19, Economics) works as an Economist at the Center for Health Policy Science and Tobacco Research at the Research Triangle Institute (RTI) International, where she conducts quantitative analysis involving health policy and tobacco research with a specific focus on social groups who suffer from health disparities.